District Heights–Suitland Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the V12 into two routes.

 The portion between Suitland station and the intersection of Marlboro Pike & County Road via Silver Hill Road, Shadyside Avenue, Pennsylvania Avenue, Brooks Drive, and Marlboro Pike remained the same, but the route was extended further down to Penn Mar Shopping Center via Marlboro Pike, and was named Route MD366 in the drafts.

-The portion between the intersection of Central Avenue & Shady Glenn Drive and the intersection of Rochell Avenue & Atwood Street was combined with Route F14 and was named Route MD257.
-The route would operate between New Carrollton station and Branch Avenue station via the current F14 routing between New Carrollton station and FedEx Field, then via Garrett A Morgan Boulevard, Morgan Boulevard station, Central Avenue, Shady Glenn Drive, Walker Mill Drive, Marlboro Pike, Forrestville Road, Allentown Road, and Auth Road.
+The portion between the intersection of Central Avenue & Shady Glen Drive and the intersection of Rochell Avenue & Atwood Street was combined with Route F14 and was named Route MD257.
+The route would operate between New Carrollton station and Branch Avenue station via the current F14 routing between New Carrollton station and FedEx Field, then via Garrett A. Morgan Boulevard, Morgan Boulevard station, Central Avenue, Shady Glen Drive, Walker Mill Road, Marlboro Pike, Forestville Road, Allentown Road, and Auth Road.
 Service along Gateway Drive was eliminated, and service to Addison Road station was taken over by Route MD258.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD257 to Route P61 and was to operate between New Carrollton station and Suitland station.
-The route would follow the current F14 routing between New Carrollton station and FedEx Field, with service along Johnson Street and Hayes Street being restored, then would operate on the proposed route MD257 routing to the intersection of Central Avenue & Shady Glenn Drive via Garrett A Morgan Boulevard and Morgan Boulevard station.
-There, the route would be combined with the current Route V12 and would operate to Suitland station via Shady Glenn Drive, Walker Mill Drive, Rochell Avenue, Council Drive, Gateway Boulevard, Marlboro Pike, Brooks Drive, Pennsylvania Avenue, Shadyside Avenue, Suitland Road, and Silver Hill Road.
+The route would follow the current F14 routing between New Carrollton station and FedEx Field, with service along Johnson Street and Hayes Street being restored, then would operate on the proposed route MD257 routing to the intersection of Central Avenue & Shady Glen Drive via Garrett A. Morgan Boulevard and Morgan Boulevard station.
+There, the route would be combined with the current Route V12 and would operate to Suitland station via Shady Glen Drive, Walker Mill Road, Rochell Avenue, Council Drive, Gateway Boulevard, Marlboro Pike, Brooks Drive, Pennsylvania Avenue, Shadyside Avenue, Suitland Road, and Silver Hill Road.
 Route MD366 was dropped from the proposal in favor of Route C37, P61, P62, P64, P65, P66, and P67.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route V12 was merged with the F14 and renamed to Route P61.
-The line remained the same between Suitland station and the intersection of Central Avenue & Shady Glenn Drive, but the route no longer serves Addison Road station and instead operates to Garrett A. Morgan Boulevard, Morgan Boulevard station, and Northwest Stadium before following the F14 routing to New Carrollton station.
+The line remained the same between Suitland station and the intersection of Central Avenue & Shady Glen Drive, but the route no longer serves Addison Road station and instead operates to Garrett A. Morgan Boulevard, Morgan Boulevard station, and Northwest Stadium before following the F14 routing to New Carrollton station.